marcelogmca/llm_narrative_engine/README.md

     *   **Semantic Memory (ChromaDB):** A vector memory that stores text embeddings for "auto" lore files and the full history of chapter files.
 It answers, *"What parts of the story are relevant right now?"*
     *   **Factual Memory (SQLite):** A relational memory that stores structured world state data.
 It answers, *"What is verifiably true in the world right now?"*

+*   **Knowledge Graph (Subject-Predicate-Object Triples):**  The system builds and maintains a dynamic Knowledge Graph from extracted facts, representing relationships as (Subject; Predicate; Object) triples (e.g., (Tivo; SON_OF; Sebastian), (Sword; LOCATED_IN; Cave)).
+This structured representation allows for robust querying and logical inference about the world state and character relationships.

 ## Technology Stack

 | Category | Technologies |